Skip to Content

 What are Chiles Rellenos?

 The classic pepper for rellenos is the poblano.
 Its size and sturdiness make it a good option for stuffing.
-You will see all kinds of chile peppers roasted in Mexican cooking, but the poblano lends itself best to stuffing.
+You will see all kinds of roasted chile peppers in Mexican cooking, but the poblano lends itself best to stuffing.

 Some cooks that prefer more spice may use very large jalapenos.
+You could opt for Anaheim peppers if you prefer less spice.

 How to Roast, Peel and De-seed Chile Peppers